grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/01 API load testing.md

 ## Test creation

-There are various ways to create a test and eventually run it using k6.
+It is possible to create a test, and eventually run it in k6, in multiple ways.
 You can write your tests in your favorite editor, convert your existing Postman collections and Swagger/OpenAPI specification documents to scripts or use proxy recording as HAR files and convert them to k6 scripts.
 The recommended way is definitely to write your own scripts.
 The other tools are available just to help you with onboarding to k6.
 There's a rich set of tools that can help you create load tests and run them to gain insight into your system.

 ![Our tools](./images/our-tools.png)